rakutentech/leofs_docs/getting_started_1.rst

     $ curl http://localhost:8080/your_bucket_name/path/to/file
     > {CONTENTS}

-.. note:: From version 0.16.0, you need to set ACL settings of your bucket to ``public-read`` by using the command :ref:`update-acl<s3-update-acl>` if you want to get the data stored in LeoFS via web browser.
+.. note:: From version 0.16.0, you need to set ACL settings of your bucket to ``public-read`` by using the command :ref:`update-acl<update-acl>` if you want to get the data stored in LeoFS via web browser.

 Wrap up
 ^^^^^^^